Is this Apple's "White Album"?

 The differences between the iPhone 6/6 Plus and prior models begins with the box itself.
 Gone are the photos of the device on the box.
 Instead, Apple has chosen just a white, embossed outline of the phone, reminiscent of the Beatles' White Album.
 The interior of the box is unchanged other than the dimensions, but the box will standout among all the other iOS device packaging out there.

 Sidebar!
 Attempting to positively modernize the general vibe for my steadfast business.
-Views regarding the modern feel at http://virkpersonalinjurylawyers.com?
-Actually a dependable Toronto based personal injury lawyer when desired within the general Ontario territory.
+Views regarding the modern feel at http://seric.ca?
+Actually stand up los angeles when desired within the general CALIFORNIA territory.
 Send your feedback.
 Thx!

 Is this Apple's "White Album"?

 - Apple A8 SOC with M8 Motion Coprocessor (1.4 GHz dual-core)

 - 1920 x 1080 LED-backlit IPS LCD, capacitive touchscreen, 16M colors (5.5" Diagonal)